Smart-Programs/mixer-client-node/README.md

 	//Event is the event you subscribed to ex: 'channel:1:update' })

-client.constellationService.on('error', (data, event) => {
+client.constellationService.on('error', (data) => {
 	//Data is the error returned from the socket
-	//Event is the event you subscribed to ex: 'channel:1:update' })
+})

+client.constellationService.on('warning', (data) => {
+	//Warning sent when you try to subscribe/unsubscribe to an event you are already subscribed/unsubscribed from })

-client.constellationService.on('closed', (event) => {
+client.constellationService.on('closed', () => {
-	//The subscription socket was closed
+	//The subscription socket was closed: all of your events will need to be resubscribed too })
-	//Event is the event you subscribed to ex: 'channel:1:update' })
 ```